axelsvanfeldt/Tiny-Stereo/README.md

 \* The potentiometers are optional depending on your LCD.
 I'm using them to control brightness and contrast of the display.

-\*\* I'm using a [mono amp](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp) attached to a 4 ohm speaker to output sound, but feel free to use any sound device that works with the Pi.
+\*\* I'm using a [mono amp](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp) (so much for Tiny *Stereo*...) attached to a 4 ohm speaker to output sound, but feel free to use any sound device that works with the Pi.

 ## GPIO Pins
 Use the following setup for the MFRC522: